Super Micro Computer (NASDAQ:SMCI) Updates FY 2023 Earnings Guidance

 Super Micro Computer (NASDAQ:SMCI – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $7.50- for the period.
 The company issued revenue guidance of $6.20 billion-$7.00 billion, compared to the consensus revenue estimate of $6.17 billion.
 Super Micro Computer also updated its Q1 2023 guidance to $2.07-$2.32 EPS.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Captrust Financial Advisors lifted its stake in Super Micro Computer by 31.5% during the second quarter.
-Captrust Financial Advisors now owns 1,415 shares of the company’s stock valued at $57,000 after purchasing an additional 339 shares during the last quarter.
-Great West Life Assurance Co.
-Can increased its stake in shares of Super Micro Computer by 21.1% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 2,829 shares of the company’s stock worth $114,000 after purchasing an additional 493 shares during the last quarter.
-Fairfield Bush & CO. bought a new stake in shares of Super Micro Computer during the 1st quarter worth $126,000.
-Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Super Micro Computer by 22.7% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,910 shares of the company’s stock valued at $238,000 after purchasing an additional 1,095 shares during the period.
-Finally, Price T Rowe Associates Inc. MD boosted its holdings in Super Micro Computer by 6.3% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 6,346 shares of the company’s stock valued at $256,000 after purchasing an additional 375 shares during the period.
-73.61% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. raised its stake in shares of Super Micro Computer by 1.5% during the 1st quarter.
+Vanguard Group Inc. now owns 4,414,947 shares of the company’s stock valued at $168,077,000 after purchasing an additional 66,035 shares during the period.
+BlackRock Inc. increased its position in shares of Super Micro Computer by 8.7% during the 1st quarter.
+BlackRock Inc. now owns 3,445,273 shares of the company’s stock valued at $131,163,000 after purchasing an additional 275,725 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in Super Micro Computer by 11.8% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,629,386 shares of the company’s stock valued at $62,035,000 after acquiring an additional 171,335 shares during the period.
+State Street Corp boosted its holdings in Super Micro Computer by 0.7% during the 2nd quarter.
+State Street Corp now owns 884,008 shares of the company’s stock valued at $35,670,000 after acquiring an additional 6,241 shares during the period.
+Finally, Millennium Management LLC lifted its holdings in Super Micro Computer by 379.5% in the 2nd quarter.
+Millennium Management LLC now owns 609,315 shares of the company’s stock worth $24,586,000 after buying an additional 482,230 shares during the period.
+73.61% of the stock is currently owned by institutional investors.

 About Super Micro Computer